Cairn

 | Config & Data | JSON, YAML, TOML, HCL (Terraform), Dockerfile, Makefile, SQL, Markdown |

 Multi-user authentication and RBAC.
 Off by default, zero to enterprise in one command. ./scripts/setup.sh includes auth configuration, or run ./scripts/setup-auth.sh standalone.
-Auth mode selection (none / local JWT / OIDC SSO), JWT secret generation, OIDC provider validation with hints for Authentik, Keycloak, Auth0, Okta, and Azure AD.
+Auth mode selection (none / local JWT / OIDC SSO), JWT secret generation, OIDC provider validation.
 Personal Access Tokens for machine clients, stdio identity for MCP.
 Three roles, project-level scoping, first-user-becomes-admin.
 Groups with OIDC sync.
 See the Authentication Guide.

 Do I need an LLM?

 No. Store, search, recall, and rules work without one.
-You lose auto-enrichment (summaries, tags, importance scoring), knowledge extraction, and chat.
+You lose auto-enrichment (summaries, tags, importance scoring), knowledge extraction, and thinking.

 If you want enrichment: